 For many, food is the ultimate expression of passion, creativity and happiness.
-For more than four decades, the Institute of Culinary Education (ICE) has been a leader in this realm, offering a broad and diverse assortment of culinary education opportunities, covering multiple dimensions throughout the culinary universe.
+For nearly five decades, the Institute of Culinary Education (ICE) has been a leader in this realm, offering a broad and diverse assortment of culinary education opportunities, covering multiple dimensions throughout the culinary universe.